TanishSharrma/personal/GSoc_Proposal_Tanish_AIMA.md

 | ------------- | -------------------------------- |------------------ |
 | Intermediate  | Python, Machine Learning & AI    | Pierre de Lacaze  |

-## Technical Details and Plan

-  - Implementing pseudocode for algorithms for easy and simple understand of functions.

-  - All the work would be done in Python.

-  - Coding and providing examples for Theoretical Machine Learnning and Artificial Intelligence.

-  - Ensuring very clear coding, commenting, and documentation writing skills and showcasing enthusiasm for helping other people by explaining things well.

-  - Learn about the requirements of the author.

-  - Understand the procedure and code being followed in the previous editions.

-  - Learn about the models and methods followed and the algoritms explained in the book for better understanding of the coding style to be followed.

-  - Study the previous AIMA GSoc projects

-  - After understanding the work during the "Community Bonding period", start creating pull requests from the github repository and begin coding.

 ## Motivation and Personal Statement